neuronsimulator/nrn/simctrl/cvode.rst

     Description:
-        Accumulates all the sent events as adjacent pairs in the vector.
+        Accumulates all the sent events as adjacent pairs in the :class:`Vector` vec.
         The pairs are the time at which the event was sent and the time it is to be delivered.
 The user should do a vec.resize(0) before starting a run.
 Cvode will stop storing with cvode.store_event().